 You must have at least a 3.8 grade point average and have completed at least 30 credits of graded UMGC coursework to be eligible for one of the above academic honors.
 For honors to be conferred with a second bachelor's degree, you must have earned at least 30 new UMGC credits and the requisite GPA.
 Refer to your academic catalog for official policy governing your eligibility for academic honors.

 Academic honors are based on cumulative GPA for coursework completed at UMGC.

 - Magna cum laude = 3.901 to 3.999

 - Summa cum laude = 4.000

 White cords represent cum laude.
 Blue cords represent magna cum laude, and gold cords represent summa cum laude.

-Undergraduate honors for the winter ceremony are initially determined in October; however, sometimes there is pending coursework that changes your GPA after your card is printed.
+Undergraduate honors for the spring ceremonies are initially determined in April; however, sometimes there is pending coursework that changes your GPA after your card is printed.

 Do not make any changes to your card.
 Instead, bring the card to commencement and speak with our Graduation Services Team members in your robing area.
 They will verify your honors, provide a new honor cord, and change your card if appropriate.

 Handwritten honors will not be read, so remember, do not change the card yourself.

 We do not provide honor cords or other accessories for honor societies.
 Graduates who believe they should receive an honor cord from a specific honor society should contact the organization directly.